Boltasov/dewman_salary_search/README.md

 ```
 python main.py
 ```
-Firstly it will inform you of data downloading process.
-Then it will show two tables with data about average salary and numbers of vacancies found on mentioned sites.
+Firstly it will inform you about data downloading process.
+Then it will show two tables with data about average salary and numbers of vacancies found on the mentioned sites.

 ### Project Goals